yuhsiang237/ExtractVocabularyFromSentence/README.md

 # ExtractVocabularyFromSentence
-In this program, it distinct the vocabulary of sentence, which you can easy to check the vocabuary you don't know.
+In this program, it distinguishes the vocabulary of sentence, which you can easy to check the vocabuary you don't know.

 ### Use
 **sentence.txt**